ACUFO indexHome

 In the 1980's, long before the World Wide Web, before email, computers could already communicate with one another when equipped with a modem and relevant software.
 A communication protocol called “Kermit” allowed one's computer to share files with other computers, connected on users demand by analog phone lines; at the cost of phone communication.
 The BBS (Bulletin Board Services) were born.
 As an IT professional; I used this at the time; though not for ufology purposes as i was not yet interested in the matter.
 People would share many text-only articles about UFOs.
 Before the World Wide Web had started, usenet networks (a system of networked forums, set up in 1979) like Fidonet, Keelynet, collected these texts, and later in the 1990's, they started to be archived on the newborn World Wide Web.

-In the UFO BBS files shared back then, one found texts of very different values, from crackpots (remember the "Commander X" saga?) and conspiracists rants to extracts of the more serious UFO literature.
+In the UFO BBS files shared back then, one found texts of very different values, from crackpots (remember the “Commander X” saga?) and conspiracist rants to extracts of the more serious UFO literature.
 The information was of course much more difficult to cross-check back then.

 Evaluation: